rmcanany/SolidEdgeHousekeeper/README.md

 Enable/disable a printer using the checkbox next to its name.
 If you need to print only certain sizes of drawings, you can disable `Printer1` and enable `Printer2` with the desired sheet sizes set.

-This command will probably not work with PDF printers.
-Use the Save As PDF command instead.
+This command may not work with PDF printers.
+Try the Save As PDF command instead.

 #### Save As
 Same as the Assembly command of the same name, except as follows.